MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ## Beta - Images & Display

 ### ClearDisplayText - BETA
-Force-clears an error message from Misty’s display. **Note: This command is provided as a convenience.
-You should not typically need to call ClearDisplayText.**
+Force-clears an error message from Misty’s display. **Note:** This command is provided as a convenience.
+You should not typically need to call `ClearDisplayText`.

 Endpoint: POST {robot-ip-address}/api/beta/text/clear